joshm1243/lgir/README.md

-# Lightweight Grapical Interface for Robotics - LGIR
+# Lightweight Graphical Interface for Robotics - LGIR
 This file will be added to in the coming weeks